 Now, let’s go back to the beginning of this example because I bet you noticed something.

-You need to be monitoring all of the dark corners of the Internet looking for problems, scanning for damage before it grabs you and sucks you under.
-Just because your little cabin in the woods looks strong and well built, it does not mean that termites are not eating it alive from the inside out.
+You need to be monitoring all of the dark corners of the Internet, looking for problems, and scanning for damage before it grabs you and sucks you under.
+Just because your little cabin in the woods looks strong and well-built, it does not mean that termites are not eating it alive from the inside out.
 It pays to be checking everywhere.
 There are tools out there that can automate much of this for you and many of them are free to use.
-You can literally log in and wait while your little robots go an search the internet for you.
+You can literally log in and wait while your little robots go and search the internet for you.

-One of the most important things that you can do is to keep emotions out of the equation, this is the hardest thing to do because you cannot control all people, all the time, but you must try to not let people that are emotionally involved with an event speak across those darn “interwebs” when it goes south…… ever.
+One of the most important things that you can do is to keep emotions out of the equation.
+This is the hardest thing to do because you cannot control all people all the time, but you must try not to let people who are emotionally involved with an event speak across those darn “interwebs” when it goes south… ever.

-This is not so hard in the case of choosing a keynote or a destination because as a planner, you may not have liked the choices either, you were just forced to use them, the emotional attachment to this portion of the event may be nil, nada, nothing.
-Let people rant because you really don’t mind, you feel the same way.
+This is not so hard in the case of choosing a keynote or a destination because as a planner, you may not have liked the choices either; you were just forced to use them, and the emotional attachment to this portion of the event may be nil, nada, nothing.
+Let people rant because you really don’t mind; you feel the same way.

-But what about when they attack the planning aspect of the event.
-What happens when the Blogging, Tweeting, Facebooking, Foursquare loving, Ning group having, YouTube watching hordes attack you, personally as a planner, a meeting specialist, that was only trying to produce the best event possible.
+But what about when they attack the planning aspect of the event?
+What happens when the Blogging, Tweeting, Facebooking, Foursquare loving, Ning group having, YouTube watching hordes attack you, personally as a planner, a meeting specialist, who was only trying to produce the best event possible?
 What happens then?

 Hmmmm, you can see why people with an emotional attachment must not be permitted to post responses…period, amen.

-This goes back to having a designated point person that can keep the emotion out of the conversation and steer it so it becomes positive interaction, not a slug fest.
+This goes back to having a designated point person who can keep the emotion out of the conversation and steer it so it becomes a positive interaction, not a slugfest.

 If someone posts that the food was terrible, you need someone that can speak with a calm and reasonable voice that the food was prepared by experts with a flair for local cuisine, that the majority of comments about the food were great (and throw in a couple of quotes) and that you UNDERSTAND the persons angst over the choice of Mushroom Barley soup but that the choice was made because most of the group are mushroom lovers….

-Emotional responses like “You suck and who cares if you hate Mushroom Barley Fatso” entering the conversation are going to turn ugly and that is only going to give you a black eye.
-Trust me, the blogger or tweeter does not care if they get a black eye, they are looking for a response like you are giving them.
-They are trying to goad you into a negative response because online fights and controversy equals pageviews, the more that this heats up, the better the ratings baby.
-This is why the local news is always “if it bleeds it leads”.
+Emotional responses like “You suck, and who cares if you hate Mushroom Barley Fatso” entering the conversation are going to turn ugly, and that is only going to give you a black eye.
+Trust me, the blogger or tweeter does not care if they get a black eye; they are looking for a response like you are giving them.
+They are trying to goad you into a negative response because online fights and controversy equal page views; the more this heats up, the better the ratings, baby.
+This is why the local news is always “If it bleeds, it leads.”

-Then there is the oooops we did do it issue that is going to crop up, gotta be ready for these too.
+Then there is the oops, we did do it issue that is going to crop up; gotta be ready for these too.

 You also need to be ready for those times when the conversation turns ugly because you DID screw up.
-The buses were late to take attendees to the evening event, the food really was bad or Keynote Bob missed his plane.
-In these cases, you may need to eat a little humble pie and admit that you were wrong and detail out the actions that you have taken to correct the problem.
+The buses were late to take attendees to the evening event, the food really was bad, or Keynote Bob missed his plane.
+In these cases, you may need to eat a little humble pie, admit that you were wrong, and detail the actions that you have taken to correct the problem.

-You also can mitigate damage before it happens and get out ahead of these moments because during an event, if you let go of your ego for half a second, you can see clearly what is going wrong as an event is unfolding.
-Have to few chairs in the room for that keynote, get ahead of the game by tweeting that you know there were too few chairs this morning and you have made arrangements for additional chairs tomorrow and say SORRY.
+You also can mitigate damage before it happens and get out ahead of these moments because during an event, if you let go of your ego for half a second, you can see clearly what is going wrong as an event unfolds.
+Have too few chairs in the room for that keynote; get ahead of the game by tweeting that you know there were too few chairs this morning, and you have made arrangements for additional chairs tomorrow and say SORRY.
 Sometimes sorry can go a long, long way, especially in social circles.

 There you have it.

-Social media is not a passing fad, it is a great tool and greatly enhance the event experience, it really can.
+Social media is not a passing fad; it is a great tool and greatly enhances the event experience.
 I would have to say that it is the best thing to EVER happen to meetings and events.
 It has made my life as a meeting planner easier, not harder.
-I can communicate with attendees and I know that they are hearing the message loud and clear.
-Social Media has increased attendance, attendee satisfaction and attendee interaction and it really is an amazing set of tools.
+I can communicate with attendees, and I know that they are hearing the message loud and clear.
+Social Media has increased attendance, attendee satisfaction, and attendee interaction, and it really is an amazing set of tools.
 But, good things have a dark half and we need to be aware of that.

 Remember, a Skil Saw in the hands of an expert can be a beautiful thing, in the hands of a five year old it can be a nightmare.